Brendan-G5/crypto-mock/README.md

 ## Tech

-This was made with React, using Redux for state managment.
+This was made with React (create-react-app), using Redux for state managment.

 ## Improvements